My car licence

 You are only allowed to drive the class of vehicle stated on the learner's permit under the following conditions:

-- You must not drive or attempt to put a motor vehicle in motion...with any concentration of alcohol in your blood, or the presence of THC (cannabis), Methylamphetamine (speed) or MDMA (Ecstasy) in your blood or saliva.
+- You must not drive a motor vehicle when there is any concentration of alcohol in your blood, or the presence of THC (Cannabis), Methylamphetamine (Speed) or MDMA (Ecstasy) in your blood or oral fluid (saliva)

 - You must carry your current learner's permit at all times whilst driving.

-- You must not incur four or more demerit points.
+- You must not accumulate four or more demerit points during the learner's permit period.

-- You must not use any type of mobile phone function.
+- You must not use any function of a mobile phone.

 Breaking the rules